Bayesian Multivariate Sparse Functional Principal Components Analysis: Introduction

 \section{Introduction}

 Sparse functional data has two key features: (1) observations are irregularly spaced; and (2) there are relatively few observations per subject \citep{crainiceanu2024book}.
-This type of data is collected in a wide range of applications, from biomarkers collected at clinic visits to physical functioning tests at prospective cohort followups.
-While computational needs may differ from dense data, Functional Principal Components Analysis (FPCA) remains a powerful statistical tool which can perform dimensionality reduction, imputation, and prediction for sparse functional data \citep{xiao_fast_2018, yao_functional_2005}.
+This type of data is collected in a wide range of applications, from biomarkers collected at clinic visits to physical functioning tests within prospective cohorts.
+While computational needs may differ from dense data, Functional Principal Components Analysis (FPCA) remains a powerful statistical tool which can perform dimensionality reduction, imputation, and prediction for sparse functional data \citep{yao_functional_2005, xiao_fast_2018}.

 There are several approaches to sparse data FPCA, including: kernel smoothing \citep{Staniswalis1998}, local polynomial smoothing \citep{yao_functional_2005}, and penalized sandwich covariance smoothing \citep{xiao_fast_2018}.
-For more details see \cite{crainiceanu2024book_ch3}.
+For more details see Chapter 3 of \cite{crainiceanu2024book}.
 Methods for multivariate sparse FPCA have also been proposed \citep{happ_multivariate_2018,li_fast_2020}.
 These methods estimate the functional principal components (FPCs) and then condition on them, treating them as fixed in subsequent inferences.
 This ignores the FPC estimation uncertainty, which can be large in smaller data sets or for components with smaller signals.
 As discussed by \citep{goldsmith_PCA_2013}, ignoring this uncertainty can lead to underestimation of FPC variability and over-confidence in estimates of both population-level functions and subject-level predictions.
-The variability of the FPC scores is also underestimated, which could lead to bias in downstream analyses, even if one accounts for their variability conditional on the principal components.
+The variability of the FPC scores is also underestimated, which could lead to bias in downstream analyses.

-To account for estimation uncertainty in the FPCs, \cite{gertheiss_note_2017} and \cite{ye_functional_2024} have proposed fully Bayesian approaches to univariate sparse data FPCA.
-Only \cite{nolan_efficient_2025} addresses multivariate, sparse data FPCA using a variational message passing approach.
-We are not aware of any fully Bayesian method for multivariate, sparse FPCA that accounts for uncertainty in all parameters, including the principal components.
+To account for estimation uncertainty in the FPCs, several fully Bayesian approaches to univariate sparse data FPCA have been proposed \citep{gertheiss_note_2017, ye_functional_2024}.
+Only \cite{nolan_efficient_2025} address multivariate, sparse data FPCA using a variational message passing approach, though \cite{jiang_bayesian_2022} implements a fully- Bayesian approach to multivariate, sparse longitudinal data analysis which models random effects semi-parametrically using correlated univariate FPCA models.